Don't Get Caught! The Top 10 WhatsApp Scams To Watch For In 2023

 2. Job offer scams

-Recruiters do use WhatsApp to get in touch with potential new hires – but if you receive a message out of the blue offering unrealistic salaries or working arrangements, it’s probably too good to be true.
+Recruiters do sometimes use WhatsApp to get in touch with potential new hires – but if you receive a message out of the blue offering unrealistic salaries or working arrangements, it’s probably too good to be true.

 Scammers often claim to offer flexible, well-paid, remote work, but will ask for personal information or a fee in order to proceed with an application.
 The victim may transfer money, or provide personal details that the scammer will use for identity theft.